cap-js/docs/about/best-practices.md

 ### Aspects

 A distinctive feature of CDS is its intrinsic support for [_Aspect-oriented Modelling_](), which allows to factor out separate concerns into separate files.
-It also allows everyone to adapt and extend everything anytime, including reuse definitions you don't own, but imported to your models.
+It also allows everyone to adapt and extend everything anytime, including reuse definitions you don't own, but have imported to your models.

 ::: code-group
 ```cds [Separation of Concerns]